GWFW Huntsville

 Director Updates:

-Below are some highlights from April 2026 outreach to veterans in Huntsville, AL:
+Below are some insights into our May 2026 outreach to veterans in Huntsville, AL:

 Director of Operations, Dorn Muscar, Jr, Chaplain, Major, USAFR